 For those with a car, there is plenty to discover from here.
 Monsanto, which gained itself the title of the most Portuguese village, is just a stone's throw away.
 This quaint little settlement is built of and around massive granite stones, which definitely gives the place a very unique atmosphere.
 Also, the Serra de Estrela, Portugal's highest mountain and nature reserve, is not far away either and is ideal for skiing in the winter and for hiking all year round.

-Written by local enthusiast for Castelo Branco hostels
+Written by Travel Expert Castelo Branco

 JudyM